 The band rehearses every Thursday and has a conventional format of trumpets, trombones, alto, tenor and baritone sax, piano, bass and drums.
 There are an abundance of players and that means having to double-up on many parts, but that does not really matter that much - at least everyone gets to have a play and become familiar with the charts.
 For any vacancies, please contact Patrick at email@example.com or ring 01273 624446.
 Players should be able to read - some of the arrangements are quite tricky - and everyone must be prepared to solo.
 Sorry, it is not possible for people to sit-in with the band, unless they are "name" players.

 There are very few "printed" arrangements in the pad, except for some Thad Jones-Mel Lewis charts and a few others.
 If you want to hear the standard big band repertoire, there are plenty of other big bands around which will cater more to your interest.
 However if you would like to hear music you don't come across elsewhere, do come along and hear the band.

 Here are some short soundbites of the band, recorded at a live concert sometime in the 1990's on a minidisc.
 The quality is poor but the enthusiasm shines through it.
 You can also hear Ian Hamer encouraging the band in the background!
-Click on the arrow to hear the tunes, or if you don't see an arrow, click on the title.She insulted me in Marrakech
+Click on the music-player or the titles to hear the tunes.She insulted me in Marrakech

 This is a Tubby Hayes tune.Pedro's Walk

-This is a tune of Ian Hamer's which he called "his greatest hit".
+This last one is a tune of Ian Hamer's which he called "his greatest hit".

 Here are some tunes from a more recent gig in December 2007, recorded by Rikki Borkum, the bass player.
 They have been edited to reduce their size, but unfortunately, this has also affected the qualityHamerphilia